 - The Trigger: Enter a long position immediately when a candle closes decisively above the horizontal resistance line.

-- The Risk: Entering early carries a higher risk of a “fakeout” (false breakout) if the price reverses quickly back into the triangle.
+- The Risk: Entering early carries a higher risk of a “fakeout” if the price reverses quickly back into the triangle.

 - The Process: Allow the breakout to happen, then wait for the price to pull back to the broken resistance level.